-3.3 PROMINENT SITES
+3.3 Prominent Sites

 Certain sites play a particularly important role in setting the intended character and defining key locations / edges of the Kalamunda Activity Centre.
 These sites are often on visible corners or at the end of key sightlines ('terminated vistas').
 The design of these prominent buildings will have a disproportionate impact on the perception of the town centre.
 As such they have a greater responsibility to offer something back to the community, and will be held to a higher standard of architectural design.
-In return, these sites will be eligible for development bouses.
+In return, these sites will be eligible for development bonuses.

-- Prominent Sites designation as per Figure 5 Built Form Controls Map - New buildings on sites designated as Prominent must: - Achieve an exemplary standard of architectural design, as determined by the Shire of Kalamunda's Design Advisory Committee (www.kalamunda.wa.gov.au/Services/Planning/Advisory-Committee) - On corner sites, respond architecturally to the corner condition in a way that emphasises the corner.
-Examples of this include increased height, vertical architectural element, corner entry, bay window, blade signage, special awning treatment, distinctive cladding material, etc. - On sites that terminate vistas, place vertical elements, bays or entries (elements that are obvious at a distance) at the centre of the view line. - Other solutions to both corner sites and sites that terminate vistas may be appropriate and can be agreed with the Design Advisory Committee.
+- Prominent Sites designation as per Figure 5 Built Form Controls Map - New buildings on sites designated as Prominent must: - Achieve an exemplary standard of architectural design, as determined by the City of Kalamunda's Design Review Panel. - On corner sites, respond architecturally to the corner condition in a way that emphasises the corner.
+Examples of this include increased height, vertical architectural element, corner entry, bay window, blade signage, special awning treatment, distinctive cladding material, etc. - On sites that terminate vistas, place vertical elements, bays or entries (elements that are obvious at a distance) at the centre of the view line. - Other solutions to both corner sites and sites that terminate vistas may be appropriate and can be agreed with the Design Review Panel.

-3.4 ROOF FORM
+3.4 Roof Form